 Nitinol Animatronic Eye

 This Animatronic Eye Mechanism uses nitinol memory wires for simple and silent actuation.
-Custom PCBs enable precise control and feedback of the eye’s position.
-3D-printing the mechanism's components allowed for quick iterative prototyping.
+Custom PCBs enable precise control and feedback for each wire’s position.
+3D-printing the mechanism's components has allowed for quick iterative prototyping.

 Quick project summary: